 - Track 1: Building Capacity for Professionals to Address Climate Change, Stephen Muirhead, Mark Bauche and Adam Kroeker

-- Track 2: Preparing for Takeoff: A Landscape-Focused Vision for the Downsview Park Commons, David Anselmi and Chris Veres
+- Track 2: Preparing for Takeoff: A Landscape-Focused Vision for the Downsview Park Aerospace Campus, David Anselmi and Chris Veres

 - Track 1: Indigenous Knowledges and Ecology and Adaptation, Brett Huson

 - Track 2: Level Up Access to Nature: Open Space Design in Multi-Residential Developments, Michael Ormston-Holloway